owencqueen/infection_modeling/challenge_19-4/README.md

 ## Discussion
 We can clearly see that a larger ν value decreases the spread of our infectious disease in the model.
 However,  we can see that the reduction in mean proportion of infected patients is nonlinear as ν decreases.
 This finding will be discussed more in the next challenge.

-In terms of practical meaning, this finding is meaningful for public health officials.
-As we are seeing during the race for a vaccine for COVID-19, mass-producing a virus is a very expensive task.
-Therefore, when we are producing a virus, we want to maximize our resources, allocating enough resources for both vaccine production but also production for other medical equipment such as ventillators to treat the infected patients.

-What this means mathematically is that we want to find the point at which our derivative for persons infected vs. vaccination rate approaches zero.